CodeKnight314/Goal-Conditioned-RL-Framework/README.md

-# panda-manipulation-RL
+# Panda Manipulation RL

-Multi-task reinforcement learning agents for Franka Emika Panda manipulation tasks using joint control and dense-to-sparse reward training.
+This project implements a reinforcement learning environment for controlling a Panda robot arm for manipulation tasks.